Malice-1993

 Despite the superlative special effects, though, this is the only reason to watch Twister, and seeing the film once is enough excitement.

-The writers (Michael Crichton and Anne-Marie Martin) attempt to incorporate a romance into the story and this does nobody any good.
-This negative aspect is even more apparent since the chemistry between Paxton and Hunt is non-existent and Gertz’s Melissa is meant to be the odd woman out all along.
+This negative aspect is even more apparent since the chemistry between Paxton and Hunt is non-existent, and Gertz’s Melissa is meant to be the odd woman out all along.

 A large amount of suspension of disbelief is necessary to “buy” various scenes.
-Ludicrous are countless scenes where characters either outrun the monstrous twisters or somehow the storms encircle them, but miraculously never touch them.
+Ludicrous are countless scenes where characters either outrun the monstrous twisters or, somehow, the storms encircle them but miraculously never touch them.

-But alas this is a disaster film and liberties must be taken.
+But alas, this is a disaster film, and liberties must be taken.

-The famous “cow scene”, notoriously used twice in the film seemed groundbreaking and cutting edge in 1996, but in 2018 now seems hokey and unnecessary.
+The famous “cow scene”, notoriously used twice in the film, seemed groundbreaking and cutting-edge in 1996, but in 2018 now seems hokey and unnecessary.

 Times sure do change in cinema, especially with technical effects and CGI growing each year.

 Admittedly, the film does contain a good, all-American rockin’ summer tune by Van Halen named “Humans Being”, which always makes me think of summertime when I hear it.
-The entire Twister soundtrack was an enormous success with radio airplay given and led to further successes for the film.

 Perhaps now watched as a blast from the past or a revisit to some sort of nostalgic time for folks, Twister (1996) is a great example of a once-popular popcorn movie falling into semi-obscurity.
-Given another twenty years, the film will undoubtedly fall all the way.

 Oscar Nominations: Best Sound, Best Visual Effects